KrisAirdancer/dungeons-and-dragons/agrifell/c001-campaign-log.md

 As always, if I missed anything, let me know or make a PR.

+## Quest 4 (July 8, 2023)

+**Locations**
+- Red Creek Stronghold
+- White River Stronghold
+- Middleburry

+**NPCs**
+- Oscar Ward - Middleburry castle librarian
+- Liam Ort - Owner & Inkeep of the Middleburry Inn

+**Items**
+- A page torn from a book that depicts an urn drawn with ghostly figures pouring out of it and into the hands of the Demon Lord Razon.
+The holder of the urn is surrounded by dead bodies.
+  - Found in the White River Stronghold on a table near the obelisk.
+- A small jar (8 inches tall, 4 inches wide) with a green gelatinous cube inside that appears to dissolve anything you feed it.

+**Summary**
+- The party began by doing some research into how to destroy the obelisk in the Red Creek Stronghold.
+  - After searching the Middleburry library, they discovered that they could probably just smash it.
+- The party returned to the Red Creek Stronghold and fired an arrow at the obelisk there.
+It broke the obelisk and the fog was lifted.
+Many undead could be seen dead on the ground in the surrounding area after the fog faded.
+- The party then traveled to the edge of the fog in the North, just South of the White River Stronghold.
+Here, they spent an uneventful night around the fire before venturing into the fog once again.
+- Upon reaching the White River Stronghold, the party discovered a room full of ghouls (different from the undead and skeletons walking around).
+- After a fight with 4 ghouls wherein Ea and Mara took some nasty hits from the ghouls' claws, the party explored the room.
+- In the room they found another obelisk, which they quickly dispatched with another arrow from Niko's crossbow.
+The fog in the area was lifted and more undead could be found, now dead, lying about.
+- Searching the room revealed another page torn from a book and a jar with a tiny green gelatinous cube in it.
+- At this point, the party returned to the Middleburry Inn.

 ## Quest 3 (July 3, 2023)

 **Locations**